 Sodium hydroxide or lye strips away all the natural fats and oils that our skin needs to stay moisturized, drying out and irritating your skin, making your acne worse.

-If you're looking for a good acne-fighting cleanser, check out our list of the Best Cleansers for Acne-Prone Skin.
+If you're looking for a good cleansing oil, check out our list of the Best Oil Cleansers For Acne-Prone Skin.
+But if you're looking for a good cleansing oil, check out our list of the Best Cleansers for Acne-Prone Skin.

 2. But avoid over-cleansing.

 While cleansing is important, over-cleansing strips your skin of its natural oils causing your sebaceous glands to produce more oil to compensate for the loss, which can cause and worsen breakouts.